CANADA’S ONLY PROFESSIONAL TRAINING ORCHESTRA

-The National Academy Orchestra of Canada provides an extraordinary opportunity for emerging young Canadian professional musicians to work as apprentice musicians alongside established professionals from some of Canada’s finest orchestras.
-The NAO is celebrating its 20th Anniversary Season in 2008.
+The National Academy Orchestra of Canada (NAO) provides an extraordinary opportunity for emerging young Canadian professional musicians to work as apprentice musicians alongside established professionals from some of Canada’s finest orchestras.
+The NAO is celebrating its 30th Anniversary Season in 2018!

 Performances are not the only aspect of the NAO’s activities: students also take part in mock auditions, seminars, lectures, performance classes, repertoire reading sessions, and masterclasses with guest soloists and mentors.
 The season begins with an intense chamber music session where weekly concerts are coached and prepared by some of Canada’s finest pedagogues.
 The NAO places particular emphasis on entrepreneurial skills and practical topics through the seminars, focusing on issues that affect the everyday life of the professional orchestral musician.
 The NAO also incorporates a real-to-life rehearsal and performance schedule as part of its training program, producing over 30 performances each spring and summer.